mlundine/tensorflow_app/README.md

 wherever_you_placed_it/tensorflow_app/gui/project_name/yolodata/train/weights.

 If you want to resume yolo training, just choose the last.pt as the weights file when you hit Start Training.
+Otherwise, you are now ready to try detection with your yolov5 model.

+**Training e)**
 In the /frcnn_training folder, you will start to see checkpoint files appear.
 These will be updated every couple of minutes.
 Try to train for at least 40,000 steps.
 This might take a full day.
 Once you see it has trained for at least 40,000 steps, quit the GUI.
 You can do this by hitting the X in the top right, and then let Windows shut the program down.
 Go back to the /frcnn_training folder and find the checkpoint file with the highest number.
 Remember this number.
 Go back to the GUI, and change the slider value to that number and then hit export inference graph.
 Once this is done, hit Exit in the GUI.
 Then hit the Implementation button.

 **IV.
 Implementation**

 ![Implementation](/read_me_images/implementation.PNG)

-Yolo implementation will ask for you to give it a weights file, this should be the .pt file you get after training.
+Yolo implementation will ask for you to give it a weights file, this should be the .pt file you get after training (either best.pt or last.pt in the train/weights folder).

 First, change the threshold value to what you want your detector to run on (ex: 0.60 means the detector will only mark detections it is at least 60% confident in).
 Also change the number of classes to the number of classes your detector has.
 Double check you have the correct number of classes before running single image or batch of images, otherwise, some errors will likely arise.

+If you are using a yolo detector, you should specify the max image size to feed the detector, the default is 640.
+If you are feeding it a 300x300, change this slider to 300.
+If you are feeding it a 1200x1200, change the slider to 1200.
+Making this too large could max out your GPU.
+Also if you have a rectangular image, say 1280x800 and you want to feed yolo the default size 640, it will maintain the aspect ratio of the original image, feeding it a 640x400 image.

 If you want to run on a single image, hit single image, and then navigate to the image (.jpg).
 Once you hit open, the detection will execute and you should see the image with bounding boxes appear in the GUI.
 It will also save this image to C:/tensorflow_app/gui/YourProject/implementation/results/images.